hypar-io/ML/README.md

 Tools for training and deploying models on [Hypar](https://hypar.io).

-The Hypar command line interface (CLI) enables you to run a Hypar function locally with many input sets to generate a set of 3D models in glTF.
-Using the utilities in `/input_generation` you can then generate images from those models.
-The generated images and the input sets are suitable to be used to train a machine learning model using popular frameworks like PyTorch.

 **Glossary**
 - Function - A Hypar function.
 Locally, this is a directory containing a `hypar.json` file and a function's code.
 On Hypar's web application, functions are added to workflows.
 - Workflow - A set of functions that execute on Hypar's web application.